brendenarcher733/BIZLANG/README.md

 # BizLang

 > Analyze any dataset with plain-English commands.
-No SQL, no Python — just results.
+No SQL, no Python, just results.

 ![BizLang Demo](demo.gif)